 The hiring data of the new employee has been entered into the system.
 An email notification is sent out to both the 2nd level manager and HR business partner of the employee.

 If integration with Employee Central Payroll is in place, the hiring data and payment information of the employee are replicated to Employee Central Payroll.
 In order to check the correctness of the replicated data, proceed as described in test script of scope item Integration with SAP SuccessFactors Employee Central Payroll (15O).
-In order to run a correct payroll in Employee Central Payroll, additional payroll-relevant data needs to be maintained for the employee, like tax data or contract data.
-Depending on specific law requirements, different tax types need to be maintained.
-For this refer also to the test script of scope item Integration with SAP SuccessFactors Employee Central Payroll (15O), process step Maintaining Payroll-Relevant Employee Data, where a general maintenance procedure is given.
+In order to run a correct payroll in Employee Central Payroll, additional payroll-relevant data needs to be maintained for the employee.
+For this refer also to the test script of scope item Integration with SAP SuccessFactors Employee Central Payroll (15O), process step Maintaining Payroll-Relevant Employee Data, where the maintenance procedure for different payroll-relevant data is given.

 Sending E-mail Notification about New Hired Employee